agroal/pgagroal/doc/man/pgagroal.conf.5.rst

 nodelay
   Have TCP_NODELAY on sockets.
 Default is on

-non_blocking
-  Have O_NONBLOCK on sockets.
-Default is off

 backlog
   The backlog for listen().
 Minimum 16.
 Default is max_connections / 4